trimstray/nginx-admins-handbook/doc/RULES.md

 }
 ```

-Look also at files with extensions:
+Look also at files with the following extensions:

 ```nginx
 # Think also about the following rule (I haven't tested this but looks interesting).
 It comes from: